-(iii) Have served for five consecutive years in the United Nations common system of salaries and allowances;
+(iii) Have served for five consecutive years in the United Nations common system of salaries and allowances.

 The mobility allowance shall be discontinued upon receipt of such allowance for five consecutive years at the same duty station.
+In the exceptional case of staff members who remained at the same duty station at the explicit request of the Organization or for compelling humanitarian reasons, the mobility allowance is payable for one additional year.

-(b) The amount of the mobility allowance, if any, and the conditions under which it will be paid, shall be determined by the Secretary-General taking into account the length of the staff member's continuous service in the United Nations common system of salaries and allowances, the number and the category of duty stations at which he or she has previously served, and the length of time served at each duty station.
+(b) The amount of the mobility allowance, if any, and the conditions under which it will be paid, shall be determined by the Secretary-General taking into account the length of the staff member's continuous service in the United Nations common system of salaries and allowances, the number of duty stations at which he or she has previously served for a period of one year or longer and the hardship classification of the new duty station to which the staff member is assigned.